 Upon deciding which National park to visit, Plitvice Lakes or Krka, I could not possibly decide which one I wanted to visit the most.
 So we visited both.
 And for good reason: they are both stunningly beautiful.

-Located almost in the center of Croatia close to the coastline, stopping at Krka made the perfect afternoon destination along our road trip through Croatia from Zadar to Split.
+Located almost in the center of Croatia close to the coastline, stopping at Krka made the perfect afternoon destination along our road trip through Croatia and is an easy day trip from Zadar to Split.
 Krka National Park is reachable in about an hours drive from both cities, therefore, is also a great excursion from either city.

 Want to Swim Beneath a Waterfall?
 PIN IT FOR LATER!!